matfish2/vue-tables/readme.md

 As the name implies the `options` prop is optional.

-Create a new Vue instance.
+Create a new Vue instance (You can also nest it within other components).
 An example works best to illustrate the syntax:

     new Vue({
       el:"#people",